nurcinozer/gist-blog/README.md

 ## Nextjs + Portfolio and Biography from Github + Posts from Gist ➡️ Your Personal Blog 🥳

-This blog system get all informations from Github and Gist.
+This blog system gets all informations from Github and Gist.

 ## Demo